Libertarian Party (United States): 2016 election

-A Monmouth University opinion poll conducted on March 24, 2016, found Libertarian candidate Gary Johnson in double digits with 11% against Donald Trump (34%) and Hillary Clinton (42%) in a three-way race while a CNN poll from July 16, 2016, found Johnson with a personal best 13% of the vote.
+A Monmouth University opinion poll conducted on March 24, 2016, found Libertarian candidate Gary Johnson polling in double digits with 11% in a three-way race against Donald Trump (34%) and Hillary Clinton (42%).
+Later, a CNN poll from July 16, 2016, found Johnson with a personal best 13% of the vote.
 To be included in any of the three main presidential debates, a candidate must be polling at least 15% in national polls.

 Following Trump's win in the Indiana Republican primary, making him the presumptive Republican nominee, the Libertarian Party received a rise in attention.
-Between 7 pm on May 3 and 12 pm on May 4, the Libertarian Party received 99 new memberships and an increase in donors as well as a rise in Google searches of "Libertarian Party" and "Gary Johnson".
-On May 5, Mary Matalin, a longtime Republican political strategist, made news when she switched parties to become a registered Libertarian, expressing her dislike of Trump.
+Between 7 p.m. on May 3 and Noon on May 4, the Libertarian Party received 99 new memberships and an increase in donors as well as a rise in Google searches of "Libertarian Party" and "Gary Johnson".
+On May 5, Mary Matalin, a longtime Republican political strategist, switched parties to become a registered Libertarian, expressing her dislike of Trump.

 Several Republican elected officials publicly stated that were considering voting for the Libertarian Party ticket in 2016.
 That included 2012 Republican presidential nominee Mitt Romney.
-It had been a common question and concern that the Libertarian ticket will exclusively draw away votes from Donald Trump and not the Democratic ticket.
+It had been a common question and concern that the Libertarian ticket would exclusively draw away votes from Donald Trump and not the Democratic ticket.
 In response, Libertarian 2016 nominee Gary Johnson noted that analysis of national polls shows more votes drawn from Hillary Clinton.

 Johnson would go on to receive 3.3% of the nationwide popular vote, with his best performance (9.3%) coming in New Mexico, where he previously served as a two-term governor.

 After the conclusion of the Electoral College in 2016, the Libertarian Party received one electoral college vote from a faithless elector in Texas.
-However, the party's 2016 nominee Gary Johnson did not receive the vote.
+The party's 2016 nominee Gary Johnson did not receive the vote.
 The single faithless vote went instead to former Republican Congressman Ron Paul, who had rejoined the Libertarian Party in 2015.
-He is the first Libertarian to receive an electoral vote since 1972.
+He is the first Libertarian to receive an electoral vote since John Hospers in 1972.